Para Siempre (Daddy Yankee song)

-"Para Siempre" (English: "Forever") is a song by Puerto Rican rapper Daddy Yankee featuring Panamanian singer Sech, released as the fourth single from the former's seventh and final studio album, Legendaddy, on June 2, 2022.
+"Para Siempre" (English: "Forever") is a song by Puerto Rican rapper Daddy Yankee featuring Panamanian singer Sech, released as the fourth single from the former's eighth and final studio album, Legendaddy, on June 2, 2022.
 Its music video, shot in Colombia and Puerto Rico, was directed by Colombian director Juan "Jasz" Suárez and depicts a marriage proposal.
 It was written by Daddy Yankee, Sech, Panamanians Dímelo Flow, Ramsés "BCA" Herrera, Johnny "BK" López and Jhonattan "Jhon El Diver" Reyes, Colombian producer Slow Mike and American-Puerto Rican singer and lyricist Justin Quiles, and was produced by Daddy Yankee, Dímelo Flow, Slow Mike, BK and Jhon El Diver.

 It is a romantic reggaeton song with lyrics about a marriage proposal and finding the "right partner".
 It was included among the album's best tracks by music critics, although it was also criticized as bland and prosaic.
 Commercially, it reached number 18 in Chile, number 24 on the US Hot Latin Songs chart and number 40 in Spain.